apache/incubator-gluten/docs/ClickHouse.md

 #### Prerequisites
 Install the software required for compilation, run `sudo ./ep/build-clickhouse/src/install_ubuntu.sh`.
 Under the hood, it will install the following software:
-- Clang 15.0 or higher version ( Please refer to [How-to-Build-ClickHouse-on-Linux](https://clickhouse.com/docs/en/development/build/) )
+- Clang 15.0
-    Install the latest clang.
-    On Ubuntu/Debian you can use the automatic installation script.
-    ```shell
-    sudo bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)"
-    ```
-    Note: in case of troubles, you can also use this:
-    ```shell
-    sudo apt-get install software-properties-common
-    sudo add-apt-repository -y ppa:ubuntu-toolchain-r/test
-    ```
-    Use the latest clang for Builds( In this example we use version 15 that is the latest as of Feb 2023. )
-    ```shell
-    export CC=clang-15
-    export CXX=clang++-15
-    ```
-- cmake 3.20 or higher version ( Please refer to [How-to-Build-ClickHouse-on-Linux](https://clickhouse.com/docs/en/development/build/) )
+- cmake 3.20 or higher version
 - ninja-build 1.8.2

+You can also refer to [How-to-Build-ClickHouse-on-Linux](https://clickhouse.com/docs/en/development/build/).
+You need to install the following software manually:
 - Java 8
 - Maven 3.6.3 or higher version
 - Spark 3.2.2 or Spark 3.3.1

 #### Setup Gluten development environment